Private Network

 Communicate securely between services without traversing the public internet.

-Your Render services in the same region can intercommunicate over their shared private network, without traversing the public internet:
+Your Render services in the same region can communicate over their shared private network, without traversing the public internet:

-• PostgreSQL and Redis instances each have an internal URL specifically for private network connections.
+- Each PostgreSQL and Redis instance has an internal URL specifically for private network connections.

 Private network communication is fast, safe, and reliable.
 It uses stable internal hostnames and IPs that dynamically map to individual instance addresses (which can change between deploys).

-Direct, IP-based communication is also supported for advanced use cases.
-See Direct IP communication.
+Direct IP-based communication is also supported for advanced use cases.

 The following ports cannot be used for private network communication: